Frequently Asked Questions

 WiFi is primarily for outdoor use from a single device directly connected to your phone.
 For all other use, ethernet is the preferred connection method (this includes from your phone via ethernet to USB-C or Lighting adapter)

-What is maximum WiFi range?
+What is maximum WiFi connection range?

 Are the batteries replaceable?